-- Slide guide bar behind clutch drum until guide bar stops against clutch drum sprocket. - 6.
-Remove the old chain. - Carefully remove new chain from package.
+Slide guide bar on bar botts until guide bar stops against clutch drum sprocket.

+- 6. Remove the old chain. - Carefully remove the chain from the package.
 Hold chain with the drive links as shown.

-- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar. - Fit chain drive links into bar groove.
+- Place chain over and behind clutch retainer, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.

-- 11. Pull guide bar forward until chain is snug in guide bar groove.
+- Fit chain drive links into bar groove. - Pull guide bar forward until chain is snug in guide bar groove.
 Ensure all drive links are in the bar groove. - 12.
-Install chain brake. - Install chain brake nuts and finger tighten only.
+Install clutch cover. - Install bar nuts and finger tighten only.
 Do not tighten any further at this point.
-Proceed to CHAIN ADJUSTMENT.
+Proceed to CHAIN AD-JUSTMENT.